uktrade/data-store-service/README.md

 ## Configuration

+Environment variables are typically not used directly in the code, but via [app/config/defaults.yml](app/config/defaults.yml), exposed via the `flask_app.config` object.

 When developing locally, environment variables can be placed in the .env file.
-These are then typically not used directly in the code, but via [app/config/defaults.yml](app/config/defaults.yml).

 ## Running database migrations